 Val Thorens makes a great base from which to explore as much as you can of the ski area’s 600km of linked pistes.
 However, bear in mind that a journey from Val Thorens to the far corners of the Trois Vallées, say to Courchevel, is a full day out, with more time spent on lifts and paths than on the pistes.
 It makes sense to concentrate on and enjoy the myriad slopes closer to home.

 Folie Douce – Notorious for its champagne popping, table dancing and live music apres.
 This is always worth a visit, especially on a sunny day as the sun stays on Folie most of the afternoon.
 Here’s a tip, have a late lunch at Folie and that way you will be more guaranteed a table for apres.

 The Roy Bar – If you want to be surrounded by a large central fireplace, comfortable furniture and a place where you relax and chat, The Roy Bar is perfect for you.
 Also at the crossroads of the restaurant, the library and the lobby, this bar has an atmosphere that is perfect for an after-ski reunion or a nightcap before dark.
 There is musical entertainment almost every evening.

 Cafe Snesko – Ideal for those who love to party and sing at the top of their voice.
-It guarantees a good time, with live music from 5.30 every night including crazy Danish folk music mixed with English sing-along classics!
+It guarantees a good time, with live music every night including crazy Danish folk music mixed with English sing-along classics!
 Don’t get too close to the bar in any flammable fancy dress as they do have a habit of setting it on fire…check out how the Scandinavians really party!